makerdao/community/governance/votes/Executive Vote - May 16, 2024.md

 If this executive proposal passes, the following **changes** will occur within the Maker Protocol:

-- A total of **TBD MKR** will be distributed to TBD Aligned Delegates as compensation for April 2024.
+- A total of **208.09 MKR** will be distributed to ten Aligned Delegates as compensation for April 2024.
 - 20.84 MKR will be distributed as a whistleblower bounty.
 - Multiple stability fees will be reduced, as will the Dai Savings Rate.
 - A keeper network job will be updated.